syncfusion-content/asp.netwebforms-docs/aspnet/DropDownList/HowTo.md

 documentation: ug
 ---

+# How To Section in ASP.NET Webform DropDownList

-# Retrieve the selected item data from select event via arguments?
+## Retrieve the selected item data from select event via arguments?

 Bind the OnValueSelect event and you can retrieve the value from select event arguments in code behind.